tianyiwangnova/2020_project__Starbucks_Reward_Response/README.md

 <br>**cum_amount:** at the time a person received an offer, how much money they had spent?

 ![balance](https://raw.githubusercontent.com/tianyiwangnova/2020_project__Starbucks_Reward_Response/master/screenshot/completion%20rates.png)
-In this project we are not facing data imbalance issue.
+<br>In this project we are not facing data imbalance issue.
 Luckily there are no extremely small postive rates.

 > ### Results